 Expansion of Learn2Build Partners in the Greater Metro Area

-Tallman and DesJarlais look forward to continuing to build partnerships with elementary and middle schools throughout Minnesota.
+Tallman and DeJarlais look forward to continuing to build partnerships with elementary and middle schools throughout Minnesota.

 “We have a number of ways to engage students through Learn2Build such as with in-person events hosted by a school or with take-home skills kits,” DesJarlais said.
 “Our take-home kits were especially successful during the pandemic.
-More than 2,000 kits were sent out when we couldn’t gather in person.”
+More than 2,000 kits were dispersed to students when we couldn’t gather in person.”

 “The practical applications of learning how to use a tool, follow a blueprint, or learning how to measure something, are not just great skills for a career in the construction industry,” DesJarlais said.
 “These are skills that these students can use throughout their entire lives.
 These skills are applicable to fixing things around the house, being creative and making or building something.
 By empowering students to use tools, we are encouraging them to be imaginative and inventive.”